jk-me/jk-me.github.io/_posts/2019-06-29-trying_out_new_frameworks_-_flask.markdown

 I wanted to try out some other web frameworks in different languages to see how they worked and if I would have a preference for one.
 The first new one I tried was Python Flask.

 I had learned Python a few years ago in college and wanted to refresh my knowledge of the language, and learning a popular web deveopment framework like Flask seemed like a good way to do so.
 Flask, compared to Django, is much simpler, without many preset packages and add-ons.
-It allows you to choose what you need.
+It allows you to choose what you need, and avoid unnecessary package bloat for smaller projects.

 **Flask Setup**